renebohne/renebohne.github.io/_posts/2016-06-28-RaspberryPiCSHARP.markdown

 ```
 More information: https://github.com/raspberry-sharp/raspberry-sharp-io

-The RaspberryPi.Net project need the bcm2835 C library.
+The RaspberryPi.Net project needs the bcm2835 C library.
 We compile it and prepare it for our project.
 I use Version 1.50:

 ```
 wget http://www.airspayce.com/mikem/bcm2835/bcm2835-1.50.tar.gz